hnasu-code/multi_wiener/README.md

-# A Hierarchical Multivariate Wiener Process for Modeling Dependent Degradation Data
+# A Class of Hierarchical Multivariate Wiener Process for Modeling Dependent Degradation Data
 ## See readme.txt for details